Community Fibre Broadband Review (Updated June 2026)

 Can I get Community Fibre outside London?

-Mostly London, but Community Fibre is also available in parts of Surrey and Sussex.
+Mostly London, but Community Fibre is also available in selected parts of Surrey and Sussex.
 Always check by postcode rather than assuming coverage.

 What router do they supply?